Journalists, reporters and other media need to stop saying “suffers from autism” when referring to an autistic person.

 Autistics think and see the world differently.

-These differences can present difficulties, but they also contribute to the diversity of human experience and should not be solely framed in a negative light.
+These differences can present difficulties, but they also contribute to the diversity of human experience and should not be solely seen from a sour standpoint.

 Using neutral or positive language, such as “has autism” or “is autistic,” acknowledges the condition without imposing a value judgment.